MrSlugworth/MrSlugworth.github.io/_posts/2016-11-20-Compleat-Angler.md

 [Fritillaries](https://en.wikipedia.org/wiki/Fritillaria) I'm not sure which kind Lang is referring to.

-"Study to be Quiet" - The KJV version of (Thessalonians 4:11)[http://biblehub.com/1_thessalonians/4-11.htm]
+"Study to be Quiet" - The KJV version of [Thessalonians 4:11](http://biblehub.com/1_thessalonians/4-11.htm)

+Dun - n.
+A newly hatched, immature mayfly.

+Sniggle - To fish for eels by thrusting the baited hook into their holes or hiding places.

+fingerling -
+    n.
+A young or small fish, especially a young salmon or trout.